matloff/fasteR/README.md

 > !(3 < 8)
 [1] FALSE
 ```

+* Material following '#' is a `comment`, a note the programmer inserts
+to explain the code, for clarity and future maintainability.

 We'll continue with this example in the next lesson, but first, time for
 a **Your Turn** session.